 Although it may not have been true in Grandfather’s day, today, home-made granola in the morning is living the country life at its best.
-No breakfast is ever served at the October Country Inn without a generous bowl of Edie’s home-made granola on the sideboard.
+No breakfast is ever served at the October Country Inn (check us out) without a generous bowl of Edie’s home-made granola on the sideboard.

 - 8 cups of whole oats

 - 1 cup sliced, toasted almonds